+We are Africans solving African problems with AI.
 Our guiding principles are: Innovation, Collaboration, and Excellence.

-In addition to building a team of talented AI researchers and engineers, Atlantic AI Labs™ will also promote mathematics education and offer AI Research Fellowship and Residency Programs in collaboration with African universities.About us
+In addition to building a team of talented AI researchers and engineers, Atlantic AI Labs™ will also promote early mathematics and science education and offer AI Research Fellowship and Residency Programs in collaboration with African universities.About us

 What we do.